-2019 Flaneur Willamette Valley Pinot Noir
+2019 Flâneur Willamette Valley Pinot Noir

-The term flâneur originated in Paris in the 19th century and defines as a wanderer, world explorer, and connoisseur of life.
-A flâneur reflects the idea that the mind functions best at a slow pace, yet continuously moving forward, and that much like a good wine, life should be enjoyed.
-The team at Flâneur Wines considers themselves to flâneurs at their core and “passionate artisans joined together by the desire to slow down, observe the world, and create delicious wine.” – Flâneur Wines.
+The term flâneur originated in Paris in the 19th century and defines a curious wanderer, a connoisseur of life.
+Baudelaire explains, “For the perfect flaneur, for the passionate spectator, it is an immense joy to set up house in the heart of the multitude, amid the ebb and flow of movement, in the midst of the fugitive and the infinitive.”
+As observers, flaneurs influenced art, literature, and photography.
+The team at Flâneur Wines considers themselves to be flâneurs at their core.
+“Passionate artisans joined together by the desire to slow down, observe the world, and create delicious wine.”